-I am a PhD student in CDA lab.
-I have a general background of computer science (Bachelor degree) and completed my Masters in Computational and Systems Biology at KTH (The Royal Institute of Technology) in Stockholm.
-I worked as a research engineer at the department of Computation Biology at KTH and was involved in a project concerning parallelism in neural network using Blue Gene Super Computer.
-Since late 2013 I am registered as PhD student at the department of BioNut.
-My project focuses on inflammatory bowel disease (IBD), Asthma and other inflammatory airway diseases for the identification of diagnostic biomarkers and disease predictive scores, and the establishment of a bioinformatic pipeline for drug repositioning based on computational methods.
-I have programming skills (R, C++, Python, Java etc.), use different algorithms and bioinformatic software, I have research experience in the field of computational biology, and previous professional experience in software development.
-I am highly motivated to do research, and my strength is my dedication to work.
+I am a PhD student in the CDA lab.
+I have a general background in computer science (Bachelor degree) and completed my Masters in Computational and Systems Biology at KTH (The Royal Institute of Technology) in Stockholm.
+I worked as a research engineer in the department of Computation Biology at KTH involved in a project about parallelism in neural networks using the Blue Gene Super Computer.
+My PhD project goal is to understand and characterize differences between severe and controlled asthma.
+The aim is to find asthma biomarkers for steroid response using bioinformatics methodsand also to identify key regulatory mechanism (enhancers, transcription factors and promoters) of genes linked to severe and mild asthma.
+I have programming skills (R, C++, Python and Java etc.), use different algorithms and bioinformatics software as well as professional experience in software development.
+I am highly motivated to do research and my strength is my dedication to work.

 Been here, done that ...

 Nancy Yu, Postdoc (2012-2014)